Smile-Formations/React/chapters/2-basics/06-state-and-events.md

 This example is now right: https://codepen.io/tonai/pen/gOrWebY?editors=0010

 <!--
-Mutation: The property of the article object is modified but not the article object itself.
-The article reference is still the same so there is no refresh.
+Mutation: The property of the track object is modified but not the track object itself.
+The track reference is still the same so there is no refresh.
 -->